JvanZyl1/3D-nuclei-segmentation-reproduction/docs/readme.md

 ## QCANet Architecture

-The QCANet architecture consists of two neural networks which, when combined, can perform instance segmentation of the nuclei.
-Namely, the Nuclear Segmentation Network (NSN) and the Nuclear Detection Network (NDN).
+As shown in , QCANet consists of two subnetworks: *Nuclear Segmentation Network* (NSN), and *Nuclear Detection Network* (NDN); responsible for semantic segmentation and instance segmentation.
 These two networks operate on the input individually, as seen in
 <a href="#fig:segmentation-pipeline" data-reference-type="autoref"
 data-reference="fig:segmentation-pipeline">[fig:segmentation-pipeline]</a>,
 and their outputs are then combined in the post processing phase.